sermons/quiet/slides/slides.md

 + **revenge**? they yell, we yell **louder**?
   + they **humiliate** us, we humiliate them elsewhere?
 + **resignation**? give up, run away
-  + crawl into bed, depression, suicide?
+  + hide in bed, depr, suicide?
 + or **refuge**?
   + v5 **echoes** v1, but slightly diff: